rustamyusupov/timer/README.md

 ## Description

 This is a simple timer application that allows users to create, manage, and run multiple timers.
-It includes features such as adding new timers, starting, pausing, and resetting the timers, and providing audio feedback.

 ## Features